sara-nl/tensorflow2.0-support/Install_Tensorflow_source.md

-This guide gives the steps to build Tensorflow 2.0 for the CPU partitions on LISA/Cartesius.
+This gives the steps to build Tensorflow 2.0 for the CPU partitions on LISA/Cartesius.
 It can be reused for other systems.

+If all steps are followed in sequence, you should be able to obtain a working Tensoflow installation.
+If needed, remember to add the ```-g``` flag to the ```bazel build``` step.
+This is tested for Python 3.7, however it should work the same for any Python 2.7 stack.

 # Load pre-requisites
 ```bash